SEASCAPE AT LES SAINTES-MARIES-DE-LA-MER

 Vincent van Gogh (1853 - 1890), Arles, June 1888

-We can tell that Van Gogh painted this view of the sea from the beach, as grains of sand have been found in the paint layers.
-It was done at the fishing village of Les Saintes-Maries-de-la-Mer, during a trip he took from Arles in the south of France.
+Van Gogh painted this seascape on the beach, according to grains of sand found in the paint layers.
+He painted it in the fishing village of Les Saintes-Maries-de-la-Mer, during a trip from Arles in southern France.

 This masterpiece by Vincent van Gogh can be seen in the Van Gogh Museum in Amsterdam.
-Read more about the life and work of Vincent van Gogh on his paintings page.
+Read more about the life and work of Vincent van Gogh on his painter page.

-With your purchase you immediately support the Van Gogh Museum ♥
+BEAUTIFUL: with your purchase you support the Van Gogh Museum Amsterdam ♥